chrislattman/blogging-project/docs/wireshark/README.md

 To start capturing packets:

 ```
-tshark -i <interface> [options]
+tshark -i <interface> <flags> "capture filter"
 ```

-where `<interface>` can be either the name of the interface, or the numerical index of the interface from `tshark -D`.
+where `<interface>` can be either the name of the interface or the numerical index of the interface from `tshark -D`.

-`[options]` can be any combination of:
+`<flags>` can be any combination of:

+- `-c <num-packets>`, which limits how many packets are captured
+- `-s0`, which captures each packet in its entirety
-- `[-P] -w capture.pcapng`, which saves the captured packets into a file named `capture.pcapng`
+- `[--print] -w capture.pcapng`, which saves the captured packets into a file named `capture.pcapng`
-    - `-P` optionally outputs packet data to the terminal
+    - `--print` optionally outputs packet data to the terminal
     - The `capture` in `capture.pcapng` can be anything, but make sure to keep the `.pcapng` file extension
         - You may see `.pcap` elsewhere, which indicates an older format
-- `-c <num-packets>`, which limits how many packets are captured
-- `-f "capture-filter"`, which filters the packets to capture
+- If printing to console:
+    - `-nn` doesn't resolve IP addresses and port numbers to hostnames and services, respectively (this makes TShark run faster)
+    - `-tad` displays human-readable timestamps (`-tttt` in `tcpdump`)

-    - Replace `capture-filter` with the actual filter you want to use; examples can be found [here](https://gitlab.com/wireshark/wireshark/-/wikis/CaptureFilters#examples)
+Replace `capture filter` with the actual filter you want to use; examples can be found [here](https://gitlab.com/wireshark/wireshark/-/wikis/CaptureFilters#examples)

 To stop capturing packets, enter `Ctrl + C` (if TShark did not exit already).